 The College of Life and Environmental Sciences conducts internationally-recognised research across the disciplines of Biosciences, Geography, Psychology, and Sport and Health Sciences.
 Our research is frequently interdisciplinary in nature, embracing disciplines within and outside the College.
 We combine expertise from across the sciences, humanities and social sciences, and collaborate with other world leading researchers from around the globe.

-We are actively involved in the interdisciplinary research led by the Environment and Sustainability Institute (ESI) at our Cornwall Campus near Falmouth and at the new Living Systems Institute at our Streatham Campus in Exeter.
+We are actively involved in the interdisciplinary research led by the Environment and Sustainability Institute (ESI) at our Cornwall Campus near Falmouth and at the Living Systems Institute and Global Systems Institute at our Streatham Campus in Exeter.

 Our research strengths